 Although 25 Quimby Lane is a luxurious mansion, it has a cottage style to its rooms, complete with wooden beams.
 While these have been left exposed in some rooms, in others they have been painted for a more modern, neutral look.

 What we really like is the strong, characterful contrast created with the handmade mahogany windows and the carefully curated collection on warm, Mid-century furniture pieces in wood and leather.
 These rooms are airy, yet they're anything but bland.
+We love how this hotel's similar lessons in mixed materials.

 To learn more about placing warm wood accents in a room, discover our guide to Mid-century modern furniture.